Marguerite Higgins: Personal life

 While at Berkeley, she met her first husband, Stanley Moore, a teaching assistant in the philosophy department.
 They were reportedly attracted to each other, but no relationship formed while in Berkeley.
 When Higgins moved to New York, she became reacquainted with Moore, who was then a philosophy professor at Harvard.
-They married In 1942.
+They married in 1942.
 He was soon drafted into WWII, and their relationship fell apart, ending in a divorce finalized in 1947.

 In 1952, she married William Evens Hall, a U.S. Air Force major general, whom she met while bureau chief in Berlin.
-They were married in Reno and settled down for a bit in Marin County.
+They were married in Reno and settled down in Marin County.
 Their first daughter, born in 1953, died five days after a premature birth.
 In 1958, she gave birth to a son, named Lawrence Higgins Hall and in 1959, a daughter, Linda Marguerite Hall.
-By 1963, Hall had retired from the air-force and went to work for an electronics firm, with a weekly commute to New York, returning to their home in Washington, D.C., by Friday.
+By 1963, Hall had retired from the Air Force and went to work for an electronics firm, with a weekly commute to New York, returning to their home in Washington, D.C., by Friday.